liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/01-intro.markdown

 [creating a Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/creating-a-liferay-workspace#dev-studio), visit their respective articles.

-Let Dev Studio aid in your conquest for @product@ development.
+Let Dev Studio aid in your conquest for @sharepoint@ development.
 Continue on to learn how!